wp-plugins/delete-me/readme.txt

 == Upgrade Notice ==

+= 1.3 =

+This version added a setting to customize the text on the Javascript confirm dialog box.

 = 1.2 =

 This version supports Multisite and Network Activation.
 A setting to delete comments was also added.
 See Changelog for details.